sb24ragnar/label_propagation_tutorial/README.md

-# Semi-Supervised Learning: Label Propagation Tutorial
+# Label Propagation: A Practical Guide to Semi-Supervised Learning

 This repository contains the materials for the tutorial "Semi-Supervised Learning: A Practical Guide to Label Propagation."